 One thing I found, when researching for this article, is that it’s not only the small publishers who are affected.
 Ubisoft, Codemasters, Warner Brothers, and 2K have also become victims of one of the many issues with the new PlayStation store, only this time it’s via the website store and the mobile app.

 Assassin’s Creed Valhalla, Immortals: Fenyx Rising, and Watch Dogs: Legion DO NOT appear when you’re browsing the PS4 games, neither does DiRT 5, Mortal Kombat 11, Call of Duty or Borderlands 3… Can you see the issue and the reason behind this?
 I can as it’s very obvious and something which has been overlooked by whoever designed this terrible store.
-These are all games which offer not only a PS4 version but also a PS5 upgrade for free.
+These are all games that offer not only a PS4 version but also a PS5 upgrade for free.

 Now, I know what you’ll say – “but if you have a PS5 then you’ll want to buy the PS5 version” – sure, but this is the app and the website I’m talking about, not the PS5 console store (which does show them).
 That means anyone with a PS4 ONLY, who is browsing the website or the app for a new game to buy, won’t actually see ANY game which has a PS5 upgrade if they’re browsing the PS4 games.
 They need to flip over to the PS5 games in order to buy a PS4 game – does that sound right?
-Will publishers be happy that they’re missing out on potential customers due to the way the store groups all versions of a game into a single entity which can’t be displayed over multiple categories?
+Will publishers be happy that they’re missing out on potential customers due to the way the store groups all versions of a game into a single entity that can’t be displayed over multiple categories?
 I personally don’t think they would.

 The solution, Sony needs to split up games – stop with this clicking the three dots and hoping you buy and/or download the correct version.
 They may have thought simplistic was better, but they’ve made it so simple that it’s become complicated and very messy.
 Having new tiles for versions, such as the Deluxe and collectors editions, wasn’t a bad thing – it lets people see what they got before they bought them.
 Now, you have the option but it’s hidden behind a single option, sometimes with no info on what you’re paying more for – meaning you have to search on google for an answer instead of the actual store telling you.